abelaba/HomeBlocks/server/README.md

 ```
 DB_CONNECT = <MongoDB connection string>
 SECRET_KEY = <Secret key for JWT>
+PORT = <Port number for the server>
+TEST_DB = <MongoDB connection string for testing>
 ```

 ## Usage

 1. **Start the Server**: Run `nodemon app.js` to start the server.

-2. **Interact with the API**: Use API clients like Postman or Insomnia to interact with the server endpoints for user authentication, property management, and booking requests.
+2. **Interact with the API**: Use API clients like Postman to interact with the server endpoints for user authentication, property management, and booking requests.

+3. **Run tests**: After adding the TEST_DB field in the .env file run `npm run test`.

 ## Technologies